 Their bodies were found in different rooms in the semi-detached property in Greenside Avenue.

-A post-mortem examination has revealed they died from shotgun injuries.'Out drinking'
+A post-mortem examination has revealed they died from shotgun injuries.

 Police confirmed the weapon used was a shotgun that was legally registered to Mr Atherton as part of his shotgun certificate.